 - Scopus — Scholarly sources in engineering, computer science, and the social sciences.

 Publishing Industry, Management of LIS Institutions, and Knowledge Management

 - ProQuest One Business — Use for publishing company information, advertising, marketing, economics, human resources, and more.

-- Business Source Complete — Includes financial data, books, monographs, major reference works, book digests, conference proceedings, case studies, investment research reports, industry reports, market research reports, country reports, company profiles, SWOT analyses and more.
+- Business Source Ultimate — Includes financial data, books, monographs, major reference works, book digests, conference proceedings, case studies, investment research reports, industry reports, market research reports, country reports, company profiles, SWOT analyses and more.

 - For specialized data and statistics related to businesses and industries, search the type of information you want (like “industry forecast” or “consumer demographics”) in our Business Information Service’s FAQs.